BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Neural-Network-with-Financial-Time-Series-Data

-# Introduction:
-Time series is an important part of financial analysis.
-Today, you have more data, more data sources, and higher frequency of data.
-New sources include new exchanges, social media and news sources.
-Today, delivery frequency has been increased from dozens of messages every day to hundreds of thousands of messages per second.
-Therefore, the results will bring more and more analytical techniques.
-Most modern analytical techniques are not different, and they all have a statistical basis, but their applicability follows the available computational capabilities.
-The increase in available computing power is faster than the increase in the number of time series data, so it is now possible to analyze large-scale time series in an unprecedented way.
-This neural network predicts the future movement of the index and achieves a reasonably well result.

 # Content:
-It downloads the stock/ index data from an online information provider, then forms a pandas DataFrame that contains open, high, low, close and is compatible with the TensorFlow library and Keras.
-Finally, a LSTM recurrent neural network will be implemented to train and predict.
-It also creates a visualized result for the ease of presentation.
-Optimized Hyperparameters arre also provided at the end.

-# How it works:
-The efficient market hypothesis (EMH) states that price cannot be predicted based on previous price and this model clearly violates the EMH.
-It attempts to understand the market sentiment behind price trends rather than analyzing a security's fundamental attributes.
-In order to strengthen the market sentiment analysis, a sentiment analysis model or event driven prediction model will be added.
-Hopefully, the result would be slightly better than a random guess.
-The model is currently overfitting and more updates will be provided.
+This is an evnet driven model that uses stock price data together with the New York Times News to form a LSTM recurrent neural network.

 # Versions
-After receiving feedbacks that stock price is very close to the previous price and thus regression is inappropriate.
-From now on, there will be 3 methods to predict the stock price.
+There are 3 models.
+The first 2 models are based on price and volume data alone.
+The third model is an event driven model that uses sentiment analysis on news data to predict the stock price.

-1. Prediction with 22 previous days (Original) (Regression)
+1. Prediction with 22 previous days

 Filename: LSTM_Stock_prediction_20170507.ipynb

-Currently not working, but all of the reserach results are in it.
+Currently not working, but the model is optimized.

-2. Prediction with 22 previous days (Using Quandl database) (Regression)
+2. Prediction with 22 previous days

 Filename: LSTM_Stock_prediction_20170528(Quandl).ipynb

-Latest update, using Quandl Database instead of pandas datareader.
+Using Quandl Database instead of pandas datareader.
+Not optimized.

-3. Prediction with 22 previous days (Modified) (Classification)
+3. Event driven model with 3 previous days (Using CSV file for price data)

-Filename: TBA
+Filename: Event_driven_LSTM_Stock_prediction.ipynb

+Using News for sentiment analysis for that day.

 # Future improvement:
-1. Uses more fundamental data to predict the price of stock.
-2. Sentiment analysis or event driven analysis
-3. Train the model with 3000 US stocks.
-4. Deep Q ／ reinforcement learning for portfolio optimization and risk
+1. Optimize hyperparameter
+2. Technical indicator will be added to the features
+3. More data will be trained
-5. Quantopian Zipline will be used for backtesting
+4. Quantopian Zipline will be used for backtesting
-6. GRU and LSTM comparison
-7. Applying Learn to learn for this model

-Currently I am working on another project, I will resume to this project soon with a big update.

 # Result:
 Lastest LSTM model result for 7 years of testing data that has not been trained: